Putting things in digital form means more safety nets.

 Now that the digital copies were once again in my control, they fell into my own backup strategy.
 In short, that means:

 - Copies on at least two machines here at home.
 (Actually, three copies on three drives across two machines.)

 - Copies uploaded off-site in the form of cloud storage.
-(I happen to use Amazon S3 for my cloud backups, since it’s part of the Ask Leo! infrastructure.)
+(Currently Dropbox.)

 All of that happened automatically, of course, within a few days of the digital copies arriving here.